mickelson/attract/Readme.txt

 ==================

-1. Copy the contents of the "config" directory from the Attract-Mode source to the directory that you will use for your Attract-Mode configuration.
-By default, the configuration is located in "~/.attract" on Linux/FreeBSD, "~/Library/Application Support/Attract" on Mac OS-X, and "./" on Windows systems.
+1. Copy the contents of the "config" directory from the Attract-Mode source to the directory that you will use for your Attract-Mode config.
+By default, the configuration is located in "$HOME/.attract" on Linux, "$HOME/Library/Application Support/Attract" on Mac OS-X or in the current working directory on Windows systems.

 2. Run Attract-Mode.
 If you are not using the default config location then you need to specify your config location at the command line as